I previously saw a general description of the Linux boot process:

 Because there was no integrated graphics in the past, the graphics card was always an external device.
 When POST is executed, the graphics card has not completed initialization, so it cannot display error messages on the screen and can only sound the alarm.

-The detection process is performed one by one, and the BIOS manufacturer provides a POST CODE for each device.
+for each device.
 When a device is being tested, this POST CODE will be loaded into the diagnostic port.
 If the test fails, this CODE will be retained for alarm purposes.

 Device Initialization#